Hurricane Preparedness For Bonita Springs, Fl Residents

-The fact of the matter is if you live near salt water in the United States you run the risk of being in the path of a hurricane at some point.
+Storm season in Bonita Springs is always something to be planning for.
+The fact of the matter is that if you live near salt water in the United States you run the risk of being in the path of a hurricane at some point.
 Bonita Springs is on the water and is only separate by 150 miles of flat land by the next body of salt water.
-I’ve lived here for 22 years and have seen a few tropical depressions, tropical storms and even a hurricane or two.
+I’ve lived here for about thirty years and have seen a few tropical depressions, tropical storms and even a hurricane or ten.
 It isn’t as scary to think about if you’ve prepared properly.
 Here are a few tips for getting your Bonita Springs real estate ready for storm season.

 Although you likely know you need to get the appropriate insurance for your Bonita Springs home, you also need to know that you cannot get insurance while a storm is “in the box”.
 “In the box” is a square on an insurance map grid.
-When the storm is in your box and you don’t have insurance on your Bonita Springs home, tough rocks.
-You’ll want to plan in advance to not only get homeowners insurance but flood insurance, too.
+When the storm is in your box and you don’t have insurance on your Bonita Springs home, you will be uninsured until the storm passes.
+You’ll need to plan in advance to not only get homeowners insurance but flood insurance, too.
 The flood insurance policies usually take 30 days to be affective so, again, if a storm is headed your way it had better take 30 days to get to you, or you lose.
-A great insurance agent can be found here: Bonita Springs Insurance Experts
+A great insurance agent can be found by recommendation at the Bonita Springs Estero Community Forum.